hyperf/hyperf/docs/en/di.md

 > Note that the caller, that is, the `IndexController` must be an object created by `DI` to perform automatic injection.
 And controller is created by `DI` by default, so that you can inject directly in constructor.

 When you want to define an optional dependency, you can define the parameter as `nullable` or the default value of the parameter as `null`.
-This means that if the parameter is not found in the DI container or the corresponding object cannot be created, `null` will be injected instead of throwing an exception. *(This function is only available in 1.1.0 or higher version available)*
+This means that if the parameter is not found in the DI container or the corresponding object cannot be created, `null` will be injected instead of throwing an exception. *(This function is only available in 1.1.0 or higher version)*

 ```php
 <?php